Clubs and Activities

 Please contact Mrs. Jones if you have any questions. email@example.com

-Science Research Club: Advisor: to be announced
+Science Research Club: Adviser: to be announced

 An opportunity for 6th, 7th & 8th grade students to showcase their creativity by constructing inventions or carrying out independent scientific research.
 Students will brainstorm an idea with the teacher as their mentor and carryout their research or construct an original prototype.
 All projects will be showcased at a science research fair in January.
 Students will also choose another venue in which to showcase their work depending on their project.
 In the past, our students have successfully competed both regionally and nationally in such events as CT state Science Fair, CT Invention Convention, Siemen's Shave the World Challenge and Intel International Science and Engineering Fair.
 The club will Meet ...

-Robotics Club: Advisor: Mr. Brinck
+Robotics Club: Adviser: Mr. Brinck

 The CMS Robotics Program offers students the opportunity to get hands-on experience programming robots to solve problems.
 The Program uses LEGO MINDStorm robots and a computer program that allows visual programming of the robots.
 Students will learn how to program the robots to accomplish tasks of varying complexity.
 Meets Tuesdays 3-4:15 Starting on Dec 6th for 8 weeks at CMS, rm.
 233.